kbernhagen/lufah/README.md

 An error may not be shown if the initial connection times out.
 If group does not exist on 8.1, this script may hang until silent timeout.
 Config priority does not seem to work.
 Cores are probably setting priority.
+It sometimes takes 30 seconds to exit after a control-c.
 Commands start and stop are macOS-only.
 ```